So Far to Go

 After getting started in theatre as a fourth-grader in a Council Bluffs school production, Diaz has acted in more than 90 shows in the Omaha area and has also tried his hand at directing and writing—his personal favorite.

 “I don’t think I was ever meant to be in theatre,” Diaz says.
 “I think I was meant to be a writer.”

-Diaz’s prolific acting vitae, and anyone who has seen him on a local stage, might beg
+Diaz’s prolific acting vitae, and anyone who has seen him on a local stage, might beg to differ.